tinacms/tina.io/content/docs/self-hosted/authentication-provider/clerk-auth.md

 next: '/docs/self-hosted/authentication-provider/tina-cloud'
 ---

-Clerk is a SaaS auth service for user management.
-You can use Clerk as the authentication layer for any self-hosted Tina setup.
+[Clerk](https://clerk.com) is a user management service which you can use for any self-hosted Tina setup.

 ## Getting Started